 Even if we have multiple builds for the different angles of the character – F, F3/4, P, B3/4, B, etc. we usually only have one hand and one foot containers which hold all angles and versions of the hand and foot.
 It’s good to decide early whether you will have left or right hands and keep this consistent.
 A flipped instance of the symbol will serve as the ‘other’ hand.
 Inside the hand symbol all left hands – sometimes hundreds of different positions, gestures and angles, each occupying one frame – have to be of the same scale, positioned in a way so that the wrist is over the registration point and are oriented in the best possible way in relation to the local coordinate system.
 Additionally they can be grouped in logical successions such as fists, pointing hands, relaxed, aggressive, dynamic, etc.

-When this is done using the Next Frame In Symbol and Prev Frame In Symbol commands is usually enough to quickly pick what is needed.
-If no existing asset matches our needs, we can easily add a new frame at the end of the timeline and draw the necessary position.
+When this is done using Smart Graphic Control or Next Frame In Symbol and Prev Frame In Symbol commands is usually enough to quickly pick what is needed.
+If no existing asset matches our needs, we can easily add a new blank frame at the end of the timeline and draw the necessary position.
 As long as we don’t change the order of the existing hands, the animation that was done previously will not be affected in any way.

 Mouths usually have several positions inside a mouth container for lipsyncing, eyes have blinks and so on.